steelx/GIFPaper/README.md

 # GIFPaper

-Set GIFs as wallpapers.
-As requested by [/u/EddyG](http://www.reddit.com/user/EddyG) :).
+Set GIFs as wallpapers on MAC OS

 ## Usage